Conformalised data synthesis: Related work in data synthesis

-Nonetheless, multiple approaches have been developed that show improved performance with empirical measures of confidence.
-For example,~\cite{Bhattarai2020} interpreted the probabilistic output of the GAN's generator and discriminator as a confidence measure.
+Nonetheless, multiple approaches have been developed that show improved performance with empirical confidence measures.
+For example, Bhattarai et al.\ interpreted the probabilistic output of the GAN's generator and discriminator as a confidence measure~\cite{Bhattarai2020}.
 Based on this information, the synthetic samples were filtered for high scores, and empirical results for facial emotion recognition showed minor improvements.
-In a similar vein,~\cite{Nie2020} developed a difficulty-aware attention mechanism based on the model's confidence for medical image segmentation.
-Their aim was to improve overall performance by reducing the training weights of easy samples based on a `confidence' Convolutional Neural Network (CNN).
+Similarly, Nie and Shen developed a difficulty-aware attention mechanism based on the model's confidence for medical image segmentation~\cite{Nie2020}.
+They aimed to improve overall performance by reducing the training weights of easy samples based on a `confidence' Convolutional Neural Network (CNN).
 The authors estimated the trustworthiness of image segments with the CNN's confidence maps and thereby took local confidence into account.
-In contrast,~\cite{Du2022} developed a sophisticated confidence model to generate pseudo-healthy images of skin lesions.
+In contrast, Du et al.\ developed a sophisticated confidence model to generate pseudo-healthy images of skin lesions~\cite{Du2022}.
 Using a GAN, the authors generated subject-specific healthy images paired with a pathological sample to support classification performance.
 As part of the framework, they included a confidence check such that only segments with a confidence greater than a pre-defined threshold were considered for prediction.
+More recent works combine evaluation metrics to quantify different desirable characteristics that a well-fitted GAN should portray.
+For example, Abdusalomov et al.\ evaluated the synthesised samples in two stages: their distributional similarity to the original data during training and their diversity and proximity to real images of different classes after training is complete~\cite{Abdusalomov2023}.
+While each of these examples improved prediction performance on specific datasets and tasks, there were no quality guarantees since the confidence measures were empirically derived from probabilistic neural network outputs.

+There is no question that GANs can be a powerful synthesis technique~\cite{Wang2023,Shi2023,zhao2022synthesizing}.
+Unfortunately, however, they can be notoriously difficult to train.
+In particular, they frequently inherit the Deep Learning requirement for relatively large and balanced datasets to enable strong generalisation~\cite{Huang2023}.
+Consequently, density-based generative models are a popular alternative for small datasets requiring extension~\cite{Plesovskaya2021}.
+For example, Kernel Density Estimation (KDE) is a state-of-the-art non-parametric approach to approximate the distribution of random variables~\cite{Park2024}.
+Part of KDE's versatility is the underlying kernel $K$, which may be defined to suit the underlying data~\cite{Bauer2024}.
+Consequently, using $n$ observations $x_i$, a random variable $x$'s probability density estimation $p(x)$ is defined as: